Indian Saris (Sarees)

 Indian costumes have not remained untouched with changing fashions.
 The changes in color, fabric, pattern and design are being admired.
-The people have adopted the weatern style with traditional clothes.
+The people have adopted the western style with traditional clothes.

 But the evergreen style dress of women which has not changed so far is the Indian Sari.
 This symbol of Indian tradition is still the first choice of women.
-From celebrtities to common masses, the passion for sari could be seen everywhere and is omnipresent in India.
+From celebrities to common masses, the passion for sari could be seen everywhere and is omnipresent in India.
 The credit for giving prominence and maintaining the importance of sari goes to Indian cinema and television.
-The statistics prove that the ahare of sari is more than 50% in women wear in the market.
+The statistics prove that the share of the sari is more than 50% in women costumes in the market.

 The Pochampalli or Kanjivaram saris from South India; Baluchari, Taant and Kantha saris from Bengal; Banarasi sari from Banaras or Varansi; Laharia sari from Rajasthan, Tasar silk sari from Madhya Pradesh are the some of the different types of saris popular in India.
 These saris have their own grace and identity.